matthewcornell/peepweather/README.md

 - ~ click a square to show details

 - ~ editable parameter weights for combined importance to the final rating

+- ~ daylight: add new setting for defining which hours to show - start, end (inclusive), rather than hard-coded

 - international.
 I don't know the details myself, but drop Benny Wydooghe a line on google+, or in the Meteogram Widget group on google+.
 He's the developer of the widget I posted a screenshot of earlier, and has a great international